-Sunland Group's Strategy has been implemented to return fair value to shareholders which the market has not recognised for some time.
+Sunland Group's Strategy has been implemented to return fair value to shareholders.
 Directors will be mindful of maintaining a strong financial position to ensure sufficient capital is available to complete projects to be developed whilst focusing on the continued return of surplus capital to achieve the desired results outlined in the Strategy.